jitsi/rtc-visualizer/README.md

 ## Acknowledgements

-We use a customized version of [webrtc-internal-dumps](https://github.com/fippo/webrtc-dump-importer/) for plotting the client stats, which uses the Highcharts JS lib.
-Note that the (awesome) Highcharts library used for plots may need a license.
-See http://shop.highsoft.com/
+We use a customized version of [webrtc-internal-dumps](https://github.com/fippo/webrtc-dump-importer/) for plotting the client stats, which uses the (awesome) Plotly library.